Why Are We Confused About Words?

 - Mind-brain duality; the “double life” of neural circuits

-One might be able to make some of these analogies work if we acknowledged the nonphysical nature of information.
-But Gazzaniga will not do that.
-Instead he concludes, like the philosopher Chalmers, that it’s all a very hard problem that we haven’t solved yet.
-So once again it should come as no surprise that in the end, after all his complex analogies, he doesn’t actually try to offer any explanation for consciousness at all.
+Weaving these ideas together does sound kind of poetic, like when Selena Gomez sings “You and me bleed the same light.”
+It inspires a bit of intriguing mystery in our minds, like when Tony Stark used the Möbius Strip to unlock the secret to time travel.
+I suppose that one might be able to make some of these analogies work if we acknowledged the nonphysical nature of information.
+However, for a materialist make these correlations in order to point to an explanation for consciousness is just as nonsensical as arguing that we can build a time machine and go make some Argentinosaurus burgers.
+In the end, Gazzaniga cannot let go of materialism and so he concludes, like the philosopher Chalmers, that it’s all a very hard problem that we haven’t solved yet.
+So once again it should come as no surprise that in drawing a conclusion, after all his complex analogies, he doesn’t actually try to offer any explanation for consciousness at all.
 Instead, he says it is just an instinct that happens for free.
 He admits (again, much to his credibility) that this is not a scientific explanation and that he is still wrestling with the mystery of why we are able to use our instincts (i.e. use our minds).

-In the end, like all the others, once Gazzaniga accepts that such aptitude “comes along for free”, then other gargantuan abilities, such as free will, can also be taken for granted.
+So, like all the others, once Gazzaniga accepts that such aptitude “comes along for free”, then other profoundly significant abilities, such as free will, can also be taken for granted.
 For along with consciousness comes our linguistic ability and our sociality—all as instincts!
 With the last sentence of his book he concludes that consciousness is simply included with evolution the way grits are included with any proper southern meal.
-“Grits come with the order, and so does what we call consciousness.”[li]
+“Grits come with the order, and so does what we call consciousness.”[lxv]

 An Inexplicably Innate Ability